bneils/lenovo-15ill9-config/README.md

 In Firefox, ensure you've done these things:

 1. type `about:config` in the address bar.
-2. in the search bar type `gfx.webrender.all` and set it to true.
+2. type `gfx.webrender.all` and set it to true.
-3. in the search bar type `media.ffmpeg.vaapi.enabled` and set it to true.
+3. type `media.ffmpeg.vaapi.enabled` and set it to true.

-These are probably already done for you.
+4. type `gfx.webrender.software` and set it to false.
+5. type `layers.acceleration.force-enabled` and set it to true.
+6. type `layers.force-active` and set it to true.

+Firefox has poor defaults, so some of the above options might not be enabled by default.
+The `layers.*` options force hardware acceleration to be enabled.

 [Source](https://www.reddit.com/r/linux/comments/xcikym/tutorial_how_to_enable_hardware_video/)